crlxs/homelab/ansible/README.md

 - run `cloud-init clean` inside the VM before converting it to a template, so clones re-run cloud-init on first boot (this is what applies the per-VM hostname and IP configuration)
-- no swap partition so the proxmox_vm role can grow the partition if you change the disk size from the default.
+- **GPT partition table and no swap partition** so the proxmox_vm role can grow the partition if you change the disk size from the default.
 Enable swapfile

 Proxmox passes each clone's VM name to cloud-init as the hostname, and the role sets `ipconfig0` (static IP/gateway or DHCP) per VM, so no SSH access is